pchj/ModelEarth-RealityStream/input/industries/README.md

 [Our Data Pipeline](../../../data-pipeline/) and [NAICS Features Data](../../../data-pipeline/timelines/training/naics/)

-TO DO: Create COLab for shared util called industry-timeline-bkup.py that pulls data for features columns without saving locally.
+TO DO: Implement work done by Yanqing (Lily) and Sijia which loads naics data into Pandas for 2017 to 2021 for Maine. [info](/data-pipeline/timelines/).
+Create or modify CoLab for shared util called industry-timeline-bkup.py that pulls data for features columns without saving locally.

 Avoid saving large feature datasets in local files, use Pandas to send data directly to processing.